sang765/Anicord-Theme/README.md

 ## Screenshots:
 >[!WARNING]
-> Background has been changed.
+> The background has been replaced so when the theme is turned on, it will have a completely different background than the original.

 Main Screen: